MicrosoftDocs/cpp-docs/docs/standard-library/swap-sample-container.md

 ---
 # swap (&lt;sample container&gt;)
 > [!NOTE]
->  This topic is in the Visual C++ documentation as a nonfunctional example of containers used in the Standard C++ Library.
-For more information, see [STL Containers](../standard-library/stl-containers.md).
+>  This topic is in the Visual C++ documentation as a nonfunctional example of containers used in the C++ Standard Library.
+For more information, see [C++ Standard Library Containers](../standard-library/stl-containers.md).

  Executes ` left.`[swap](../standard-library/container-class-swap.md)(_*Right*).

 ## Syntax

 ```
 template <class Ty>
 void swap(
     Container <Ty>& left,
     Container <Ty>& right);